 Bare cast iron if left unprotected will begin to rust(even more so if it left with any water on it.).Cast iron is unstable and will oxidize quickly leaving the all too familiar red rust which will spoil any food that is cooked with this in the pan or pot.

 If bare cast iron is seasoned correctly it has a film of oil on it that seals it from exposure to rusting allowing you to cook without the problem of rusting.
 Seasoning cast iron cookware will also give it non stick properties, something that is highly valued buy cast iron enthusiasts.

-The seasoning process can be done in slightly different (depending on the enthusiast) ways and using different oils, but all of these process will help create this seasoning that will protect and give your cast iron a non stick finish.
+The seasoning process can be done in slightly different (depending on the enthusiast) ways and using different oils, but all of these processes will help create this seasoning that will protect and give your cast iron a nonstick finish.